DanielDFY/PeterShirleyRayTracing/InOneWeekend/Chapter08/README.md

 ### Output Display

-Metal sphere(fuzz 0.3), lambertian sphere, metal sphere(fuzz 1.0) with ground.
+A metal sphere with fuzz 0.3, a lambertian sphere, a metal sphere with fuzz 1.0 with ground.

 ![output](output.png)